AninditaBasu/AninditaBasu/index.md

 <p>Sometimes, I make videos.</p>
 <p>At other times, I draw wireframes and prototypes for user interfaces.</p>
 <p>At all times, I remain curious.
 Because, that's what helps me write for my readers - they who will use my words to get their jobs done as fast as possible.</p>
-<p>And, I treat my document as code.
-I am a great fan of string interpolation, for example.
-My special area of interest is information architecture and content strategy.</p>
+<p>And, I treat my documents as code.
+I am a great fan of <a data-toggle="modal" data-target="#docsAsCodeModal">string interpolation</a>, for example.
+My special areas of interest are information architecture and content strategy.</p>
 <p>Also, I am tool agnostic.
 Tools are a means...</p>
 </div><!-- /container -->